-- Blacksmithing – allows you to install an extra gem socket in your gloves and bracers.
-Pop in a couple of nice gems.
-You can also make keys for opening locks and can make gear that might be interesting to use for Transmogrification.
+- Blacksmithing – You can make keys for opening locks and can make gear that might be interesting to use for Transmogrification.

-- Enchanting – in addition to all the other interesting enchants, you can do your own rings for +160 Int each.
+- Enchanting – in addition to all the other interesting enchants, you can do everyone’s rings and neck items.

 - Engineering – Lots of useful gadgets and you can make that Hog so you can travel in style.
-Synapse Springs will give you a 1,940 Int bonus for 10 seconds with a 1 min cooldown.
-Beware of side-effects which might be inconvenient in a raid setting.
+Warlords has some very useful items, such as rockets, shields, a glider, etc.

 Holy Paladin Gameplay – also discusses his mistakes and how to manage your mana.